rioncm/google-authz-client/examples/fastapi_app/fastapi-flow.md

 The user activates an extension function which makes a call to the central API at `https://api.pminc.me` (which can differ from the authz host, e.g. `https://auth.pminc.me`).

-1. The code grabs the current user ID token (OpenID token).
+1. The code grabs the current user OAuth access token.

 ``` javascript
 function getHeaders() {